Super-Protocol/docs/docs/developers/CLI_commands/files/delete.md

 sidebar_label: "delete"
 ---

-Delete a file in a remote storage using information in a resource JSON file.
+Delete a file in remote storage using information in a resource JSON file.

 The resource JSON file is created as a result of the [`files upload`](/developers/cli_commands/files/upload) command.